 - Fleece Jacket: A good fleece jacket is a really important insulating layer.
 I used this fleece and wore it on top of a tank top for 90% of the hike.
 It gets warm when you’re on the move.
 Jacob didn’t bring one and brought two base layers instead, but regretted that decision.

 - Hiking Pants: We each brought one pair of hiking pants and wore them for the entire hike.
 I had these Columbia convertible pants but also brought one pair of light pants for the travel days.
-Jacob had the Mountain Hardwear Dragon Pants which he loved.
-They had kevlar woven into them in key areas to keep them long-lasting, plus they were lightweight and warm.
+Jacob had Mountain Hardwear Pants which he loved.

-- Synthetic T-Shirt: To avoid having to pack bras, Esther brought 4 Uniqlo Airism Bra Top Racerbacks.
-The one downside to tank tops is that backpacks are not comfortable if that’s the only thing you wear, but in the winter, you’ll always have at least one extra layer.
-Jacob brought 1 Patagonia Capilene Daily Tees and 1 Arc’teryx Phase SL Crew.
-One was dedicated to hiking and the other was for sleeping and travel days.
+- Synthetic T-Shirt: The one downside to tank tops is that backpacks are not comfortable if that’s the only thing you wear, but in the winter, you’ll always have at least one extra layer.
+We brought 2 for hiking and 1 for the lodge.

 - Quick Dry Underwear: I brought women’s Exofficio underwear for each day of the week, but Jacob brought 3 of the men’s version that he could wash or wear inside out for the whole week.